-School Child Protection & Safeguarding Policy September 2021
+School Child Protection & Safeguarding Policy September 2023

-PERSON RESPONSIBLE FOR POLICY: TRACY BOULTER

-APPROVED: 6.9.21

-SIGNED:

-TO BE REVIEWED: SEPTEMBER 2022

-Named personnel with responsibility for Safeguarding in our school
+Named personnel with responsibility for Safeguarding in our school- Mrs Tracy Boulter

 Head Teacher: Mrs Tracy Boulter

 Chair of Governors: Mrs Sabrina Smith

 Designated Safeguarding Lead: Mrs Tracy Boulter

 Deputy Designated Safeguarding Lead/s: Mrs Claire Puttock

 Safeguarding Governor: Mr Neil Benton

 Dedicated teacher for Looked After Children: Mrs Tracy Boulter

-SENco: Mrs Claire Puttock
+SENDCO: Mrs Claire Puttock

+Date of the next review September 2024

 The Designated Safeguarding Lead (DSL) and Deputies (DDSL) have responsibility for ensuring that the safeguarding of children is central to the ethos of our school.
-They are suitably trained and experienced and carry out the duties of the DSL role as outlined in Keeping Children Safe in Education September 2021 and summarised in this policy.
+They are suitably trained and experienced and carry out the duties of the DSL role as outlined in Keeping Children Safe in Education September 2023 and summarised in this policy.